tantaman/tantaman.github.io/_posts/2022-04-07-your-package-is-two.markdown

 The second package is the _interface_ package.
 I.e., the interface that overlays the specific implementation that is your package.

-As an example, I might provide a codegen package.
-The `CodegenFile`, `CodegenStep`, `CodegenPipeline` and such classes comprise the interface of that package.
+As an example, I might provide a codegen package. `CodegenFile`, `CodegenStep`, `CodegenPipeline` and such classes comprise the interface of that package.
 All the other things are implementation details.

-In many cases it would benefit the author to move the inetrface into its own separate package.
+In many cases it would benefit the author of the package to pull the inetrface out into its own separate package.

 ## Why?